 M10 Bolt Size and Thread Specifications

 M10 is a common metric bolt size for automotive, machinery, and structural applications.
 A 10 mm nominal diameter with 1.5 mm pitch offers strong clamp load and is standard in many industries.
+Spanish reference: perno M10.
+For tap drill size, thread types, and thread identifier workflows, pair this page with tools as you verify threads.

 Specifications